jltaylor-us/StardewToDew/README.md

 far as I can tell you have to have controllers to even start split-screen, and I don't.

+Translations are included for several languages, but the translations are all via Google Translate, so they are probably not very good.

 ## Multiplayer Support